IP dismisses Istanbul deputy, as Adana lawmaker resigns from party over plots, schemes

-The Good Party (IP) has dismissed Istanbul Deputy Ümit Özdağ in a unanimous vote, while Adana lawmaker Ismail Koncuk resigned from the party, according to official statements made Monday.
+The Good Party (IP) has dismissed Istanbul Deputy Ümit Özdağ in a unanimous vote, while Adana deputy Ismail Koncuk resigned from the party, according to official statements made on Monday.

 Özdağ last month claimed the party’s Istanbul Chairperson Buğra Kavuncu has links to the Gülenist Terror Group (FETÖ), a group that had direct involvement in the July 15, 2016 coup attempt and infiltration of Turkish state institutions.